vivek-37/final_project_cs50x/README.md

 - SQL (SQLite)

 ## Project Structure & Details:
-All files are stored in the root project directory.
+HTML files are stored in the templates folder, css files are stored in the static folder.
+All the other files are stored in the root directory.

 ### requirements.txt
 Text file containing required software.